Yrukshan/AgroVista-/README.md

 AgroVista is a cutting-edge digital agricultural marketplace built to transform Sri Lanka’s farming supply chain by eliminating intermediaries and enabling direct, transparent interactions between farmers, dealers, customers, and tool suppliers.

 Traditional agricultural markets often face issues such as delayed distribution, unfair pricing, low transparency, and high wastage.
-AgroVista addresses these challenges by providing a unified platform equipped with :
+AgroVista addresses these challenges by providing a unified platform equipped with:

 ✅ Real-time product listings